Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Cross-trajectory co-observation planning

 \item[Departure nodes] are the waypoints on $\{q_r\}$ such that a robot from sub-team $\cI_r$, deviating from $(q_{r}(t_{{r}_{i}}),t_{{r}_{i}})$, can meet with robots in sub-team $\cI_p$ at $v_{p}$.
 For these nodes, \rrtstar{} must find a path from $v_p$ to $q_{r}(t_{{r}_{i}})$ for $v_p$ if $t_{p}>t_{{r}_{i}}+t_{\textrm{path}}$ and $\mathcal{E}(q_{p}, q_{r}(t_{{r}_{i}}),t_{p}, t_{{r}_{i}}) \intersect F = \emptyset$.

 For each trajectory $r\neq p$, we define the \emph{latest departure node} $v_{ld}=(q_{r}(t^{d}_r),t^{d}_r)$ as the departure node characterized by the maximum $t^{d}_r$ discovered. \end{description}

-For each $v_{p} \in V_{p}$ found through \Cref{alg:checkpoint-gen}, all the latest departure and earliest arrival nodes are added as vertices $V_q = V_{p} \union \{v_{ea}, v_{ld}\}$, and the corresponding paths are added as cross-trajectory edges to $E_{q}$.
-Examples are shown in Figure \ref{fig:two-edges}.
+The set $V_c$ contains all the \emph{latest departure} and \emph{earliest arrival} nodes (if they are not identified as checkpoints already); the corresponding paths are added as cross-trajectory edges $E_q$.
+A toy example is shown in \cref{fig:two-edges}.